zakirshikhli/ADB-over-Wifi-AutoConnect-code/README.md

 Usually You will need thsi after every change on network (wifi ssid rename etc.)

 # How to use
-Just download bat files and run them. usually, no need to run with admin privilegies.
-Device will immediatly appear on Android Studio.
+Just download bat files and use.
+Usually, no need to run with admin privilegies.
+Script will only ask You for last 3 digits of IP code of Wifi connection of your Android device.
+You can find it on wifi settings.(for ex.
+192.168.0.XXX, you will insert only XXX part) Then, device will immediatly appear on Android Studio.